Bhama Ramkhelawon: Awards and recognition

 In 2019, she received the Springer Junior Investigator Award of the North American Vascular Biology Organization.

 Also in 2019, she was named a Young Leader by the French American Foundation.

 Publications

+By early 2024, Ramkhelawon had published 94 academic articles, including Mechanoreprogramming of Macrophages, Mechanosignals in abdominal aortic aneurysms and The long non-coding Rna chromr regulates cholesterol homeostasis in primates.